CumulusNetworks/apd-tools/README.md

 This will create grub menu entries to boot Cumulus Linux with the updated DSDT.

-Reboot and select the "ACPI override" menu option.
+Reboot and select the "ACPI override" grub menu option.
+It's a good idea to attempt the _PRT "hello world" example from initrd_table_override.txt to prove the mechanism is working.